Thomas-J-Kidd/Hackathon/README.md

+# 1 year K12 student success plan in sustainability development.

+## Description
+The "EMPower 1 year plan for student activities.docx" file presents an innovative lesson plan idea for the entire school year, offering a captivating and educational project for each of the eight months.
+These projects are carefully designed to engage students and provide hands-on learning experiences that encompass a wide range of subjects, from science and technology to art and sustainability.
+The goal of this lesson plan is to foster creativity, critical thinking, and collaboration among students.

+## Why
+What makes this lesson plan truly unique is its openness and accessibility.
+We believe in the power of sharing knowledge and resources.
+Therefore, all project details, including code and materials, are made available on GitHub for anyone to access, use, and expand upon.
+This not only encourages educators to adopt and adapt these projects but also enables students, parents, and enthusiasts to explore, learn, and contribute to the projects.

+## Timeline
+Throughout the school year, students will embark on a journey of discovery and exploration, tackling projects that are not only exciting but also align with important educational objectives.
+By combining the joy of learning with the freedom to innovate, we hope to inspire a new generation of thinkers, problem-solvers, and creators.

+## Collaboration
+Join us in this educational adventure, and let's explore the endless possibilities of learning, making, and sharing.
+Together, we can empower students and educators to embrace the wonders of knowledge and creativity throughout the school year and beyond.

 # Temperature Readings with Thermistor

 This Arduino code provides a basic temperature measurement setup using a thermistor.
 The code reads the analog output from the thermistor and calculates the temperature in both Celsius and Fahrenheit.